 Foreign Company Registration Options in Singapore

-If you’re a non-Singaporean seeking to open a Singapore office or relocate to Singapore, you will need the services of a professional firm to register your company in Singapore.
-There are three setup options for foreign companies in Singapore:
+If you’re a non-Singaporean looking to set up your company in Singapore, it may be worthwhile to look into engaging the services of a professional firm to register your company in Singapore.
+In the meantime, here are are three company setup options that are available to foreign companies:

-A subsidiary company is a locally incorporated private limited company whose majority shareholder is another local or foreign company.
+A subsidiary company is a locally incorporated private limited company and the majority shareholder is another local or foreign company.

 In Singapore, companies can be fully foreign-owned, which allows foreign companies to incorporate a subsidiary company and own 100% of its shares.